 Everything you put in your body has a direct impact on your health.
 While it may be easy to get caught up in the latest diet fad or counting your calories, good nutrition is really about having a well-rounded diet.
-While every individual’s body is different, our health coaches understand the importance of nutrition and what each person needs for a well-balanced diet.
-Let’s take a look at the 6 tips to improve your nutrition from the coaches at OnSite Health.
+While every individual’s body is different, our onsite nurses act as health coaches to help employees understand the importance of nutrition and what each person needs for a well-balanced diet.
+Let’s take a look at the 6 tips to improve your nutrition from the onsite coaches at OnSite Health.

 The Importance of Good Nutrition

 Having good nutrition means that your body is getting all of the vitamins and minerals that it needs to work its best.
 Having good nutrition goes beyond the number on the scale, but can help with a variety of health concerns such as:

 - Reducing the risk for some diseases including heart disease, some cancers, osteoporosis, stroke and diabetes.

 - Reducing high blood pressure

 - Improving your immune system and ability to fight off illness.

 - Pay Attention to the Five Food Groups

 A well-balanced diet starts with eating a variety of fruits, vegetables, grains, meat and protein and dairy.
 The U.S. Department of Agriculture and U.S. Department of Health and Human Services recommend the following daily amounts: